shalevwiden/WebsiteProgrammingProject/README.md

 ## Website Programming Project

-Using python to automate the creation of a basic website, in sort using it to link a variety of created csvs and md files in a variety of subfolders onto the website.
+This project uses python to automate the creation of a basic website, in sort using it to link a variety of created csvs and md files in a variety of subfolders onto the website.

 See the website on github pages here:

 I automated the creation of the markdown and csv files from a previous project, which is on my github as `markdowntable_andcsv_creator`.
 Using the code from that project, I mass generated and placed .md files with tables in them and .csv files.

+On each page you can see the .md rendered view, the .md source, and download the .md.
+With the .csv you can download it.

 This project has 10 Asset Storage Files, which are split up and accessed by 1-5 and 6-10.
 Each page links to a created markdown file and csv file, of which the number of rows and columns correlates to the number of the html file.
 <br>